surifirstpin/biplus_documentation/docs/DataRun.md

 Using Bi+ you can limit the display of field values by using Limit option and check the Query runtime as shown in the image below;
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/row_limit.png)

-## Filters (String , Number & Timeline)
+## Filters (String , Integer and Date)

-Filters is a optional list of filter expression applied to measure calculation,below are the available operations that can be applied for String , Number and Date
+Filters is a optional list of filter expression applied to measure calculation,below are the available operations that can be applied for String , Integer and Date.

 ## Global Sorting (Ascending / Descending)

                   welcome to biplus